thecoshman/pir-8/ISA.md

 10 | RTC  | Rotate with carry - the Carry flag is inserted (Carry flag value before it is updated is used) 11 | RTW  | Rotate without carry - the bit shifted out is inserted

-An example of a Arithemtic shift right; `AXXX XXXB` would become `AAXX XXXX`, with `B` copied to the Carry bit.
+An example of a Arithmetic shift right; `AXXX XXXB` would become `AAXX XXXX`, with `B` copied to the Carry bit.

-**NB:** An 'Arithmetic shift left' is the same as performing a 'Logcal shift left', they _can_ be used interchangeably, but 'Arithmetic shift left' should be avoided.
+**NB:** An 'Arithmetic shift left' is the same as performing a 'Logical shift left', they _can_ be used interchangeably, but 'Arithmetic shift left' should be avoided.

 ## Stack Manipulation

 When dealing with the stack, a pair of registers will be moved to or from 'the stack' and the SP updated to reflect the changed address.
 The registers A and B are paired, as are the registers C and D.
-Effectively, the stack works on 16 bit values, but due to the 8 bit data bus it requires two transfers, though this is handled via the hardware/microcode.
+Effectively, the stack works on 16-bit values, but due to the 8-bit data bus it requires two transfers, though this is handled via the hardware/microcode.
 Although still two distinct bytes, the B and D registers should be considered the more significant byte whilst A and C registers the lesser; the more significant byte will be stored at the lower address in the stack, the pair of registers are big-endian.

 The Stack manipulation operations are of pattern `1111 10DR`.